 - Will Groff

-If you’ve ever spent time in a karaoke bar that has even the slightest hint of a Western theme, it’s likely you’re familiar with this good-timing George Strait classic.
+If you’ve ever spent time in a karaoke bar with even the slightest hint of a Western theme, you're likely familiar with this good-timing George Strait classic.

-This ‘87 chart-topper offers the King of Country at his best: velvety vocals and even smoother production, it's swing rhythm makes it a stand-out choice on the dance floor.
+This ‘87 chart-topper offers the King of Country at his best.
+With velvety vocals and even smoother production, it's swing rhythm makes it a stand-out choice on the dance floor.